Key Stage One - years 1 & 2

 Welcome to Key Stage One

-Children in year one and two learn a broad curriculum, using the national curriculum as a basis for rich understanding.
+Children in Year One and Year Two learn a broad curriculum, using the national curriculum as a basis for rich understanding.

 Additionally the children have set playtimes.

-Children in key stage one are provided with a healthy snack in the mornings, such as a piece of fruit.
-You may choose to send your child with a snack they prefer.
+Children in Key Stage One are provided with a healthy snack in the mornings, such as a piece of fruit.
+You may choose to send your child with a fruit or vegetable snack if they prefer.
 Wrapped items are avoided, as these cause litter and are not good for the environment.

 All children have their water bottles.
 They can access these in class and throughout play.
 Staying hydrated is key to ensuring that children remain alert and in good health.